MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolderChildFolderMessageAttachment.md

----
+﻿---
 external help file: Microsoft.Graph.Mail-help.xml Module Name: Microsoft.Graph.Mail online version: https://learn.microsoft.com/powershell/module/microsoft.graph.mail/new-mgusermailfolderchildfoldermessageattachment
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgUserMailFolderChildFolderMessageAttachment

 ## SYNOPSIS
 Use this API to create a new Attachment.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserMailFolderChildFolderMessageAttachment](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderChildFolderMessageAttachment?view=graph-powershell-beta)

 ## SYNTAX